FFmpeg/FFV1/ffv1.md

 #### Alternative State Transition Table

 The alternative state transition table has been built using iterative minimization of frame sizes and generally performs better than the default.
 To use it, the coder_type (see (#coder-type)) MUST be set to 2 and the difference to the default MUST be stored in the `Parameters`, see (#parameters).
-The reference implementation of FFV1 in FFmpeg uses this table by default at the time of this writing when Range coding is used.
+The reference implementation of FFV1 in FFmpeg uses [@figureAltStateTransition] by default at the time of this writing when Range coding is used.

 ```
   0, 10, 10, 10, 10, 16, 16, 16, 28, 16, 16, 29, 42, 49, 20, 49,